CamKem/express-gms-api/docs/responses.md

 - RESOURCE_NOT_UPDATED: The resource was not updated.
 (400)
 - INVALID_FIELDS: The provided fields were invalid.
 (422) // we are using this for our validation of the payload

+- AUTH_SUCCESS: The user was authenticated successfully.
+(200)
+- AUTH_FAILURE: The user was not authenticated.
+(401)
+- AUTH_ERROR: An error occurred during authentication.
+(500)
+- INVALID_CREDENTIALS: The provided credentials were invalid.
+(401)
+- INVALID_TOKEN: The provided token was invalid.
+(401)

 -------------------------------------
 ### Custom Error Responses (5xx)